 You can also enjoy live music at the peer All summer long from 8:30-11:30 p.m. enjoy live music at the Pier at Garden City.

 While not free, the following things are more affordable than many paid fun options.

-The state park offers a great chance to find shells, shark teeth, and enjoy nature in a rawer unfiltered way.
+The state park offers a great chance to find shells, and shark teeth, and enjoy nature in a rawer unfiltered way.
 At only $8 a person it is a great value for a family vacation activity.

 Here you can surf fish as well if you have the gear and that is a fun thing to learn to do once you master your cast.

 This park has been open since 1936 and was the first State park open in South Carolina so it has a long rich history of making people happy.